fparma/liberation/doc/modifications.md

 * Apply setUnitTrait to all players.
 * Disable Intro and Cinematics by default
 * Add better intro image and logo so people don't think this is a ""meme"" mission and joke around because of this.
-* Add more static Objects in the build menu.
+* Add more static Objects in the build menu (A2 Fortifications and Sandbags, etc...).

 ### Done
+* Remove FAR_Revive
+* Remove HALO Jump System
+* CUP Compatibility